Vodiboi/Cellular-Automata-Math-Burst/README.md

 ### My Findings in Particular

-I looked into general checkerboard (of water and plant cells) behavior, and [checkerboards that grow infinitely and ones that don't](https://docs.google.com/document/d/1CR2POYq-OAKLIEfDRuJL1y8O_004kQFaAy4k45UXW8I/edit?usp=sharing).
+I looked into general checkerboard (of water and plant cells) behavior, and [checkerboards that grow infinitely and ones that don't.](https://docs.google.com/document/d/1CR2POYq-OAKLIEfDRuJL1y8O_004kQFaAy4k45UXW8I/edit?usp=sharing).

 In this modified Game of Life, I found a shape that provably grows forever.
-In some sense, it builds a bridge. [the shape is described here](https://docs.google.com/document/d/1p63mhs6lkVSrHEC4CbhzEx2d7GlYdUTwQbewK3JuInk/edit?usp=sharing)
+In some sense, it builds a bridge.
+[The shape is described here.](https://docs.google.com/document/d/1p63mhs6lkVSrHEC4CbhzEx2d7GlYdUTwQbewK3JuInk/edit?usp=sharing)